Judge Erica Yew

 Current Term Extends through June 30, 2030

-Governor Gray Davis appointed Yew, a San Jose native, to the Santa Clara County Superior Court on October 2, 2001.
-Yew is the first Asian-American female to serve on this bench.
+Governor Gray Davis appointed Erica Yew, a San Jose native, to the California Superior Court on October 2, 2001.
+Judge Yew is the first Asian-American female to sit on the Santa Clara County bench, serving on this court from 2001 to January 23, 2026.
+An ALF Senior Fellow with Class XV, she joined American Leadership Forum Silicon Valley as its CEO on February 1, 2026.

-Yew has taught on a number of topics that include judicial ethics, working with self represented litigants, elimination of bias, language access, and collaborative courts.
-She has instructed through the California Judicial Education and Research program (CJER), Children and Family Futures, the Rutter Group, California Judges Association, the National Center for State Courts/Center for Judicial Ethics, the National Judicial College, and the National Association of Drug Court Professionals among other entities.
-She has served on CJER’s Curriculum Working Group for QE6, 7, and 8.
-Her scripts were adopted and presented in QE7 and QE8 programs.
+Judge Yew has taught on various topics, including judicial ethics, working with self-represented litigants, eliminating bias, language access, and collaborative courts.
+She has instructed through organizations such as the California Judicial Education and Research program (CJER), Children and Family Futures, the Rutter Group, the California Judges Association, the National Center for State Courts/Center for Judicial Ethics, the National Judicial College, and the National Association of Drug Court Professionals.
+She served on CJER’s Curriculum Working Group for QE6, QE7, and QE8, and her scripts were adopted for presentation in the QE7 and QE8 programs.

-Yew received her undergraduate degree with honors from University of California at Berkeley in 1982 and her law degree from University of California College of Law, San Francisco, in 1985.
+Judge Yew earned her undergraduate degree with honors from the University of California, Berkeley, in 1982 and her law degree from the University of California College of Law, San Francisco, in 1985.